Beyond Good & Evil (video game): Setting and characters

 Beyond Good & Evil takes place in the year 2435 on the mining planet of Hillys, located in a remote section of the galaxy.
 The architecture of the city around which the game takes place is rustic European in style.
 The world itself combines modern elements, such as email and credit cards, with those of science fiction and fantasy, such as spacecraft and anthropomorphic animals coexisting with people.
 As the game begins, Hillys is under siege by aliens called the "DomZ", who abduct beings and either drain their life force for power or implant them with spores to convert them into slaves.
 Prior to the opening of the game, a military dictatorship called the "Alpha Sections" has come to power on Hillys, promising to defend the populace.
 However, the Alpha Sections seem unable to stop the DomZ despite its public assurances.
 An underground resistance movement, the IRIS Network, fights the Alpha Sections, believing it to be in league with the DomZ.

 Beyond Good & Evil's main protagonist, Jade (voiced by Jodi Forrest), is a young photojournalist.
-She resides in an island lighthouse that doubles as a home for children orphaned by DomZ attacks.
-Pey'j (voiced by David Gasman), a boar-like creature, is Jade's uncle and guardian figure.
+Uncle Pey'j (voiced by David Gasman), a boar-like creature, is Jade's best friend, with whom Jade resides in an island lighthouse that doubles as a home for children orphaned by DomZ attacks, whom they care for.
 Double H, a heavily built human IRIS operative, assists Jade during missions.
 He wears a military-issue suit of armor at all times.
 Secundo, an artificial intelligence built into Jade's storage unit, the "Synthetic-Atomic-Compressor" (SAC), offers advice and "digitizes" items.
 The main antagonists are the DomZ High Priest, who is the chief architect of the invasion, and Alpha Sections leader General Kehck, who uses propaganda to gain the Hillyans' trust, even as he abducts citizens to sustain the DomZ.